Singular Twist Waves in Chromonic Liquid Crystals: Generalized Ericksen-Leslie Theory

 on $\partial\body_t$, where a superimposed dot denotes the material time derivative, $\rho$ is the mass density, $\sigma$ is the density of (microscopic) moment of inertia, $\mu$ is a Lagrange multiplier which ensures that $\n$ obeys the constraint $\n\cdot\n\equiv1$, $W$ is the elastic free-energy density, $R$ is the Rayleigh dissipation function, and $\normal$ is the outer unit normal to $\partial\body_t$.

 Typically, for liquid crystals of small molecular weight, $\sigma$ is set equal to zero in the equations that govern the evolution of $\n$, indicating that no inertial torque acts on the director.
 In these cases, the microkinetic energy associated with the motion of $\n$ is systematically neglected in favor of the predominant macroscopic kinetic energy $\frac12\rho\vv^2$ of the fluid.
-However, for lyotropic liquid crystals, particularly for CLCs, this assumption may be inaccurate, as in these fluids large molecular complexes act as elementary constituents of the material, making it important to consider inertia or delays in molecular reorientation.
+However, for lyotropic liquid crystals, particularly for CLCs, this assumption may be inaccurate, as in these fluids large molecular complexes act as elementary constituents of the material, making inertia important.

 For nematic materials, the elastic free-energy density $W$ is taken to be a frame-indifferent function $W=W(s,\nabla s,\n,\nabla\n)$ that is positive definite,

 and reflects the nematic symmetry,

 The Rayleigh dissipation function $R$ plays a central role in the dynamics of dissipative fluids.
 Here it is taken as a quadratic function in the (indifferent) measures of dissipation.
 These latter are the \emph{stretching} tensor $\mathbf{D}$, that is, the symmetric part of the velocity gradient $\nabla\vv$, the \emph{corotational} time derivative $\mathring{\n}$ of the director,